 Further reading on the All Things IC blog: Bust the jargon with my IC glossary.

-Five tips to help you apply the template
+Five tips to help you apply the guidelines

 1. Set measurable objectives